Creating Rakenne Skills with the Skill Workshop

 Step 5: Validate and refine

-Before considering the skill ready, the agent will run validate_skill.
-This checks:
+Before considering the skill ready, the agent will validate it automatically.
+It checks for:

-• metadata.json — Present and valid (or a warning that it’s missing; you’ll add it in the next step).
+- Library metadata — The skill has the information needed for discovery in the library (or warns that it’s missing; you’ll add it in the next step).

-If something fails, the agent will suggest fixes (e.g. add trigger language, fix a path, move content to a reference file).
+If something fails, the agent will suggest fixes (e.g. add trigger language, fix a broken link, move content to a reference file).
 You can refine in chat and re-validate until all checks pass.

 Step 6: Prepare metadata for the library

-When you’re happy with the skill content, the agent will prepare for publish:
+When you’re happy with the skill content, the agent will prepare it for publishing to the library:

-• dependencies (optional) — If your skill builds on other skills, tell the agent: “Add dependencies on [skill name or slug].”
-The agent will add a dependencies array to metadata.json.
+- Dependencies (optional) — If your skill builds on other skills, tell the agent: “Add a dependency on [skill name].”
 See Declaring dependencies below.

 After this, the agent will tell you the skill is ready to publish.